Born Again (Black Sabbath album): Origins

 Following the departure of vocalist Ronnie James Dio and drummer Vinny Appice in 1982, Sabbath's future was in doubt.
 The band switched management to Don Arden (Sharon Osbourne's father) and he suggested Ian Gillan as the new vocalist.
-"That band was put together on paper," guitarist Tony Iommi revealed in the 1992 documentary Black Sabbath: 1978–1992.
-"We'd never rehearsed."

 The band had considered vocalists such as Robert Plant and David Coverdale before settling on Gillan.
-They even received an audition tape from a then-unknown Michael Bolton.
+With Whitesnake on the verge of breaking up, Iommi was eager to form a new group with Coverdale and drummer Cozy Powell joining him and Butler, but Coverdale and Powell decided at the last minute to continue with Whitesnake (the latter would eventually join Black Sabbath in 1988).
+While Iommi has claimed that the band received an audition tape from a then-unknown Michael Bolton at this time, Butler claims no such thing happened and that Iommi concocted the story as "a joke".
+This claim has also been refuted by Bolton himself, who clarified that it was "only a rumour".

 Iommi told Hit Parader magazine in late 1983 that Gillan was the best candidate, saying "His shriek is legendary."
 Gillan was at first reluctant, but his manager convinced him to meet with Iommi and Butler at The Bear, a pub in Oxford.
 After a night of heavy drinking, Gillan officially committed to the project in February 1983.
+The following morning Gillan had no memory of joining the band and claimed he didn't even like Black Sabbath's music, but the deal had already been struck.

 The project was originally intended to be a new supergroup, and the members of the group had no intention of billing themselves as Black Sabbath.
 At some point after recording had been completed, Arden insisted that they use the recognizable Sabbath name, and the members were overruled.
+Arden had secured a sizable advance from the record company with the proviso that Gillan be involved, and they would only release the album under the Black Sabbath name.
 "We thought we were doing a kind of Gillan-Iommi-Butler-Ward album…" recalled bassist Geezer Butler.
 "That is the way we approached the album.
 When we had finished the album, we took it to the record company and they said, 'Well, here's the contract: it is going to go out as a Black Sabbath album."

-Born Again featured the return of founding member Bill Ward on drums, who was newly sober after leaving the band in 1980 to deal with his alcoholism.
-Ward began drinking again near the end of the sessions and returned to Los Angeles for treatment once the album was completed, and has remained sober ever since.
+With Cozy Powell electing to remain with Coverdale in Whitesnake, Black Sabbath's longtime drummer Bill Ward was persuaded to return to the band.
+Ward claimed to be newly sober after leaving the band in 1980 to deal with his alcoholism and he assured Iommi and Butler that he was up to recording and touring once again.
+Ward began drinking at some point during the sessions and returned to Los Angeles for treatment once the album was completed, and has remained sober ever since.
 Ward has said that he enjoyed making the album, which remains his final studio album with the band.